Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 When you push your disk into the slit, don’t push the disk in backwards or upside-down!
 Here’s how to push the disk in correctly:

-As soon as you close the door, the disk drive automatically positions the disk onto the turntable that’s hidden inside the drive.
+Then disk drive automatically positions the disk onto the turntable that’s hidden inside the drive.
 The turntable’s called the spindle.
 It can spin the disk quickly.

 Like a record player, the disk drive contains an arm with a “needle” on it.
-The needle is called the read-write head, because it can read what’s on the disk and also write new information onto the disk.
+The needle is called the read-write head, because it can read what’s on the disk and also write new info onto the disk.

 Here’s how to write new info onto the disk:

 To transfer the info to the disk, the computer lowers the read-write head onto the disk.
 An electrical charge passes through the head.
 The charge creates an electromagnetic field, which magnetizes the iron on the disk’s surface.
-Each iron particle has its own north and south pole; the patterns formed by the north and south poles are a code that stands for the information you’re storing.
+Each iron particle has its own north and south pole; the patterns formed by the north and south poles are a code that stands for the info you’re storing.

 Tracks As the disk spins, the head remains stationary, so that the head draws a circle on the spinning disk’s surface.
 The circle’s called a track.